IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Music tracks for Sharkvern and Spider Queen, composed by Musicman, and music boxes for all the custom themes!

--Added Obsidian Rose, Lava Charm, Shadow Key, Cobalt Shield, Flipper, and Frog Leg crafting recipes to the Reverse Engineering Table
+-Added Obsidian Rose, Lava Charm, Shadow Key, Cobalt Shield, Flipper, Snowball Launcher, and Frog Leg crafting recipes to the Reverse Engineering Table.
+All these and previous items now require an Assembly Star (sold by Draken)

 -Added a Client Config option to force Hellion to respect your privacy

+-Nightmare mode now visibly shows next on your character in the character selection screen

 --Changed:

 -Duke Fishron has been added to the Expertise Rewards, Expertise cap is now 22000, Mimic and Goblin Summoner rewards have been halved, Pillars reduced to 200, added Big Mimics for 100 each (Coruption OR Crimson OR Dank, not all.
 And Hallow Mimic)

--Murk has been revamped: new attacks, damages adjusted, enters into phase 2 at 85% instead of 75%, moves faster when the player is further, and has more HP, speed, and spawns more slimes, and faster bombers in Hardmode.
+-Murk has been revamped: new attacks, damages adjusted, enters into phase 2 at 85% instead of 75%, moves faster when the player is further (making kiting him harder), and has more HP, speed, and spawns more slimes, and faster bombers in Hardmode.
 Murky Depths is no longer inflicted during the Hardmode fight and Dank slimes inflict Murky Depths instead of Poison on contact (this is less during the boss fight)

 -Murk's flies/Killer Fly Swarm have increasing and decreasing speed caps depending on the distance to the player while charging

+-Sharkvern has a new attack and readjusted stats and fight; shark minions no longer shoot Sapphire Bolts

 -Cirno is way more aggressive and faster when chasing the player, but stops charging from a greater distance, this helps to avoid the circing cheese